pkhuong/Napa-FFT3/README.md

 Obviously, determining this ordering at runtime is a lot of work.
-Instead, specialised leaf routines that handle changing, e.g., the top and bottom -most three bits (in the right traversal order) are called with the middle bits found in a pre-sorted vector.
+Instead, specialised leaf routines that handle changing, e.g., the top and bottom -most three bits (in the right traversal order), are called with the middle bits found in a pre-sorted vector.